dkandalov/friday-mario/readme.md

 What is this?
 =============
-This is the first plugin in the world to play sounds on various actions in IntelliJ IDEs.
+This is the first plugin in the world to gamify development in IntelliJ IDEs.

 WAT?!
 =====